Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_installation_and_setup.rst

     :width: 550
     :alt: Load parameters from controller

-Select the **Pickit SYS.cfg** file.
-This will load the required system modules.
+-  For an ABB controller with RobotWare 5 select the **Pickit SYS RW5.cfg** file.
+-  For an ABB controller with RobotWare 6 select the **Pickit SYS RW6.cfg** file.

-For the ABB YuMi select the **Pickit SYS YuMi.cfg** file.
+-  For the ABB YuMi select the **Pickit SYS YuMi.cfg** file.

+This will load the required system modules in corresponding tasks.

 .. image:: /assets/images/robot-integrations/abb/abb-load-program-files-step-4.jpg
     :width: 550